 Alejandro is a Venezuelan journalist who has worked and written for different media entities, such as El Tiempo, of Bogotá, TalCual, of Caracas, and Diario Las Américas, of Miami.
 He is also the author of the book Auge y crisis del IV poder, La prensa en democracia (Rise and Crisis of the 4th Estate, The Press in Democracy).
 After working for more than 10 years in newsrooms and experiencing from close up the meaningful changes that have taken place in his home country and the region as a whole, Alejandro found in literature a special arena to understand Latin American reality.
 He is pursuing his Ph.D. at the University of Alabama, in order to make connections between journalism and literature in the XXI century.

-Kathleen graduated from Troy University with a Bachelor of Arts in Spanish in 2020, summa cum laude.
-Throughout her undergraduate studies, Kathleen was awarded the Sigma Delta Pi Undergraduate Study Abroad Award in 2019 and the Modern Language Award in 2020.
-She spent much of her time studying Spanish, cultural anthropology, and linguistics as well as traveling abroad.
-Kathleen is currently pursuing a Master of Arts in Spanish with a concentration in linguistics at the University of Alabama.
+Katie graduated from Troy University with a Bachelor of Arts in Spanish in 2020, summa cum laude.
+Throughout her undergraduate studies, Katie was awarded the Sigma Delta Pi Undergraduate Study Abroad Award in 2019 and the Modern Language Award in 2020.
+Her academic interests include Spanish, cultural anthropology, linguistics and study abroad.
+Katie is currently pursuing a Master of Arts in Spanish with a concentration in linguistics at the University of Alabama.

 Ivano Fulgaro is a PhD student in the Department of Modern Languages and Classics at The